Brad Trost: Early and personal life

 Before being elected, Trost worked as an exploration and mining geophysicist.
-Trost holds a B.Sc. in Geophysics and a B.A. in Economics, both from the University of Saskatchewan.
+Trost holds a Bachelor of Science in geophysics and a Bachelor of Arts in economics, both from the University of Saskatchewan.
 He married in August 2012.

 Political career

-In 2004, in what was the closest four-way race in the country, Trost received 417 more votes than second place candidate, the New Democratic Party's (NDP) Nettie Wiebe, 435 votes ahead of the third place candidate, Liberal Patrick Wolfe, and 2368 votes ahead of former Canadian Alliance Member of Parliament Jim Pankiw.
+In 2004, in what was the closest four-way race in the country, Trost received 417 more votes than second-place candidate, the New Democratic Party's (NDP) Nettie Wiebe, 435 votes ahead of the third place candidate, Liberal Patrick Wolfe, and 2368 votes ahead of the re-offering incumbent MP Jim Pankiw, who had been elected with the Conservative Party’s predecessor the Canadian Alliance but had broken with the party.

-Trost was re-elected, in 2006, 2008, and 2011 earning between 49–53% of the vote defeating the second place NDP, and the third place Liberals in Saskatoon-Humboldt in each election.
-In the federal election on October 19, 2015, Trost was elected in the new urban riding of Saskatoon-University with 41.5% of the vote.
+Trost was re-elected, in 2006, 2008, and 2011 earning between 49 per cent and 53 per cent of the vote defeating the second-place NDP, and the third-place Liberals in Saskatoon-Humboldt in each election.
+In the 2015 federal election, Trost was elected in the new urban riding of Saskatoon-University with 41.5 per cent of the vote.

 Parliament activity

 In November 2015, Trost was named the Conservative Critic for Canada/U.S. Relations by Interim Leader Rona Ambrose, Leader of the Opposition.

 Trost has been an outspoken critic of moves toward a carbon tax, arguing that such a tax kills jobs and blocks job creation.
 In a series of House of Commons Order Paper Questions, Trost questioned the benefits of a carbon tax and raised concerns as to its effects on Canada's economy.

-Brad served as a member on the House of Commons Standing Committee on Natural Resources.
-He has also served as a member of the International Trade Committee and before that, the Industry Committee.
-He is the founder of the Conservative Party's Energy Caucus and is a member of the Parliamentary Pro-Life Caucus.
-He has also served as an elected vice-chair of the Canada-U.S. Parliamentary Association.
+Brad served as a member of the House of Commons Standing Committee on Natural Resources.
+He had also served as a member of the International Trade Committee and, before that, the Industry Committee.
+He is the founder of the Conservative Party's Energy Caucus and was a member of the Parliamentary Pro-Life Caucus.
+He also served as an elected vice-chair of the Canada-U.S. Parliamentary Association.

-In the 40th Parliament Trost introduced private members legislation into the House of Commons that would open the Canadian uranium mining sector to increased foreign investment.
+In the 40th Parliament, Trost introduced private members legislation into the House of Commons that would open the Canadian uranium mining sector to increased foreign investment.

-As a Member of the Standing Committee on International Trade Trost was an outspoken supporter of the Canada–Colombia Free Trade Agreement.
+As a member of the Standing Committee on International Trade, Trost was a supporter of the Canada–Colombia Free Trade Agreement.

 Conservative leadership run

-Trost announced his entry into the 2017 Conservative Party of Canada leadership election in the summer of 2016, saying that "I believe the Conservative Party needs what I'm calling a full spectrum conservative candidate."
-Campaign Life Coalition endorsed candidates Trost and Pierre Lemieux in the 2017 Conservative leadership election.
+Trost announced his entry into the 2017 Conservative Party of Canada leadership election in the summer of 2016, saying, "I believe the Conservative Party needs what I'm calling a full spectrum conservative candidate."
+The Campaign Life Coalition endorsed candidates Trost and Pierre Lemieux in the leadership election.
 Between August 2016 and May 2017, Trost campaigned to become Leader of the Conservative Party of Canada.
-He was the third runner-up in a field of thirteen candidates, being eliminated on the tenth ballot after coming in fourth behind frontrunner Maxime Bernier, eventual winner Andrew Scheer, and Erin O'Toole, who would be elected leader of the party in 2020.
+He was the third runner-up in a field of thirteen candidates, being eliminated on the tenth ballot after coming in fourth behind frontrunner Maxime Bernier, eventual winner Andrew Scheer, and Erin O'Toole, who would become leader of the party in 2020.